Nuitka/Nuitka/README.txt

     . misc/create-environment

 Windows: Extend "PATH" with the directory containing Nuitka executables.
-Either have MinGW installed to "C:\MinGW" (then Nuitka will find it automatically) or also add it to the PATH environment.
+Either have MinGW installed to "C:\MinGW" (then Nuitka will find and use it automatically) or also add it to the PATH environment.

 Command Line